Suicide and Careless Death in Young Males: Ecological Study of an Aboriginal Population in Canada

 Bagley C~~Wood M~~Khumar H

-Problems in estimating rates of suicide in North American Native populations are considered.
-Despite research problems, it appears that suicide rates are much higher in Native groups.
-An ecological method of calculating rates of suicide & careless deaths in males (15-34 yrs) is described.
-It shows that in Alberta, Natives reserves have a substantially higher rate than adjacent rural areas; there is a south to north trend, & economic development is associated with lower death rates.
+This article examines the problems in estimating suicide rates in North American Native populations.
+Despite many problems with research, there does appear to be evidence that suicide rates are higher for Natives.
+An ecological method of calculating rates of suicide & careless deaths in males aged 15-34 is described.
+This method indicates that, in Alberta, Native reserves have substantially higher suicide rates than adjacent rural areas.
+Economic development is associated with lower death rates.